swerchansky/Swerchansky/README.md

 - **Python** - advanced VK, tg bots; useful algorithms for Disckrete math
 - **C/C++** - loading in progress...
 - **Clojure**, **Prolog** - loading in progress...
+- **verilog** - basic knowledge of processes, ability to write microarchitectures and modules

 Other skills:
 - git usage